prussianblue-cms/prussianblue-base-theme/themes/prussianblue_starterkit/README.md

 ### Libraries, at scss/{name}.scss (that compile to css/{name}.css)

 - They are compiled to css/{name}.scss with `make sass-libraries`
+- They can also be compiled with the ddev command `ddev pb-dev-sass-libraries`.
+The flag `--watch` lets you watch for changes.
 - They provide CSS variables on the :root element; these can be used by components
 - They are added to the theme by *.libraries.yml.
 - Their css output is sent directly to the browser.

+### Single-directory components at templates/components/

+- Each component has its own Scss file
+- Components may have JS behaviors
+- Component styles are compiled with `make sass-components`
+- They can also be compiled with `ddev pb-dev-sass-components` and the `--watch` flag is also available.

 ### Utilities, at scss/utilities/